 The Long House Manual will lay out the needs and also the many uses of a Long House.
 It will be a pamphlet of probably not more than 20 pages.

-Nothing gets the economic lifeblood of a neighborhood flowing faster than single-crew workplaces.
-A single-crew workplace is a business that can be run by a single crew.
-A single-crew restaurant is one cook and one waiter; a single-crew beauty shop is one stylist, etc.
+Nothing gets the economic lifeblood of a neighborhood flowing faster than Single-Crew Workplaces.
+A single-crew workplace is a business that, as the name implies, can be run by a single crew.
+This taco shack is staffed by the cook and his daughter.

 Single-crew workplaces invigorate the neighborhood from both the supply and the demand side.
 From the supply side, they allow countless people who are disadvantaged, immigrant, or young to start their own businesses; this would be utterly impossible for most of them using normal retail standards.
 From the demand side, single-crew workplaces serve places that have long been food deserts and deserted by many other services as well.